This GED Social Studies Guide explains how you can prepare for the GED Social Studies Test.

 5. Have trust in your first answer

-When you have read a question twice and very carefully, read the answers options carefully twice as well.
+When you have read a question twice and very carefully, read the answer options carefully twice as well.
 Then, when selecting your best answer option, trust yourself.
 It often happens, that your first idea proves to be the best idea!

 When you’re left with some time to go over your answers again, don’t change anything unless you’ll find some obvious error that you’re absolutely sure about.
 Usually, your first answer choice is the right answer.